aduth/hijinks/README.md

 </script>
 ```

 You can even create elements with JSX syntax if you so desire.
-Assuming you're using [the Babel JSX transform plugin](https://babeljs.io/docs/en/babel-plugin-transform-react-jsx), specify the `pragma` option as the name of the variable you'll assign the imported `hijinks` module.
+Assuming you're using [the Babel JSX transform plugin](https://babeljs.io/docs/en/babel-plugin-transform-react-jsx), define Hijinks as the import source for the automatic runtime.

 _.babelrc_: